 Conducting effective clinical trials is no easy task but conducting one during an epidemic is fraught with challenges.
 GloPID-R and PREPARE are joining forces to bring the scientific community together to discuss the bottlenecks and the associated solutions to rapidly deploying clinical research during an infectious disease outbreak this September 20-21, 2018 in Brussels, Belgium.

 This event will host some of the world’s eminent scientists and policymakers to present, discuss and debate the pressing issues surrounding clinical trials.
-Some of the notable speakers: Professor Dame Sally Davies, Dr. Illaria Capua, Professor Mario Monti, Dr. Nicole Lurie, Dr. Herman Goossens, and Dr. John Amuasi.
+Some of the notable speakers will be: Professor Dame Sally Davies, Dr. Illaria Capua, Professor Mario Monti, Dr. Nicole Lurie, Dr. Herman Goossens, and Dr. John Amuasi.

 These leading experts will be to highlight the vital role of clinical research in an infectious disease (ID) epidemic or pandemic.
 They will also illustrate the fundamental role of working in partnership with patients and the communities.
 Some other topics include: